-From late 1982 Horizon Radio ventured out of those hidden radio studios and into clubland with the creation of the bankholiday special alldayers.
-The events ran from early in the afternoon right up until midnight.
-Horizon Radio Events took place at many locations across London with Kisses Nightclub in Peckham being Horizon’s first alldayer.
+The events ran from early in the afternoon right up until midnight+.
+Horizon Radio Events took place at many locations across London with Kisses Nightclub in Peckham being Horizon Radio’s first alldayer.
 The club was full to the rafters within minutes of the doors being opened at 4pm.
-Every bankholiday thereafter saw an Horizon event, which always featured top PA’s from the Soul and Reggae artists of the day and the Horizon Radio DJ’s.
+Every bank holiday thereafter saw an Horizon Radio event, which always featured top PA’s from the Soul and Reggae artists of the day along with the Horizon Radio DJ’s.

 Bringing The Soul Family Together